 2.)
-Pay $15.00 fee and perform a community service activity, through the Community Services and Service Learning Office, in which no less than 5 active members participate.
+Pay $15.00 fee and perform a community service activity, through the Office of Student Community Services, in which no less than 5 active members participate.

 Section 3.
 Should an organization lose recognition 21 days or less from the date an allocation for that group was M/S/P, that organization will be responsible for paying back 50% of the amount of money they received.
 This allocation must be paid back prior to being readmitted to the SGA per Article II, Section 2B.

 Section 1.
 The Executive Board shall propose an annual budget, which will be voted upon by the Senate.
 The treasurer of the SGA shall be the chair of this committee.
 The president of SGA will be vice-chair of this committee.
 The decision is presented to the Senate and will pass on the majority vote of those present at a duly constituted meeting.